-*- coding: utf-8 -*-

 that with large, consistent ensembles the dbxcor robust

-estimate tends to converge to the focus on the signal closest
+estimate tends to converge to the focus on the signal closestbeam_correlation

 to the median stack.
 The reason is that the median stack